 Building a Budget

 Building your budget is the next step in moving forward with your bathroom renovation.
 It is important to determine how quickly you want your project to be completed and from there choose between hiring pros, or trying to do it yourself.
 Doing bathroom renovations DIY can be a cheaper option, however it usually takes longer to finish a project.
-You can also determine whether you want to do some DIY pieces and hire contractors for other parts of your pro
+You can also determine whether you want to do some DIY pieces and hire contractors for other parts of your project.
+For example, professionals can assist with plumbing, electrical, and tiling and the other aspects of design can be done yourself if you want to find a balance.